Xmerlin7/FreeRTOS/README.md

 ## Project Highlights 🧾

-### Binary Semaphores 🔒
+### Semaphores 🔒

+- Binary Semaphore :
-Explore the power of binary semaphores, ensuring synchronization and protection for the `Shared_Resource` variable.
-Thread safety is at the heart of this project, showcasing the significance of these semaphores.
+ensuring synchronization and protection for the `Shared_Resource` variable.
+To aovid the context switch in non-entrant functions;

+- Counting Semaphore :
+Used to Synchronize tasks.

 ### Queue Communication 📬

-Discover the seamless communication between tasks through a well-designed queue system.
-Tasks efficiently exchange data, illustrating the importance of inter-task communication for a cohesive system.
+ Tasks communicate and share info, teaming up smoothly through inter-task communication for a safe data system. 🔄🤝

 ### Periodic Timer ⏰